ibm-cloud-docs/databases-for-mongodb/ts-performance.md

 ### Historical analysis
 {: #analysis}

-* Use time range selector for historical data
+* Use the time range selector for historical data
 * Compare current metrics with baseline
 * Identify trends and patterns
 * Correlate events with performance changes